ThomasWeinert/phpunit-extension-skeleton-example/README.md

 # PHPUnit Extension Skeleton Example

-This a minimum example for a [PHPUnit](https://phpunit.de/) extension using the [skeleton]().
+This a small example for a [PHPUnit](https://phpunit.de/) extension using the [skeleton]().

 ## Requirements